BarelyMiSSeD/minqlx-plugins/README.md

 •	Permission level 4

 !forceteamsize (alternatively !forcets)
    Sets the teamsize to the desired level.
-Will put all players to spectate if there are more players on a team than the desired teamsize.
+Will put all players to spectate if there are more players on a team than the desired teamsize.\n
    Usage: ! forcets <wanted teamsize>

 !unsetpass